-Cold weather in Florida and safety concerns about juice from Brazil are to blame.
+Cold weather in Florida and safety concerns in Brazil are driving the price of orange juice to a record high, the BBC reported.

 The US Food and Drug Administration said low levels of carbendazim, a fungicide, has been found in shipments from Brazil, the world's largest producer of orange juice.